Discriminating quantum gravity models by gravitational decoherence: Introduction

 Quantum decoherence has been an active area of research for more than 50 years.
 It was originally proposed by Zeh as an explanation for the quantum-to-classical transition \cite{Zeh:1970zz}.
 The conundrum of quantum systems behaving classically at the macroscopic scale has been a source of various interpretations and intense discussions.
 The phenomenon of decoherence attempts to solve this issue by taking into account the unavoidable entanglement shared between any quantum system and its environment.
 A similar entanglement affects the set of possible observable states of the system in a measurement and in turn gives rise to a net loss of quantum information.
 In other words, the system tends to lose all the characteristic quantum features (such as for instance the superposition of states which are predicted quantum mechanically and yet unobserved on a macroscopic scale, and in some circumstances even prohibited \cite{Zurek:2003zz, Schlosshauer:2019ewh,Schlosshauer:2003zy,Hornberger, Anastopoulos:2000hg}).\\

 In the quest for seeking a faithful and rigorous representation of natural phenomena, it has been observed that our most successful theories, namely quantum field theory (QFT) and general relativity, encounter non-trivial adversities that prevent them from providing an accurate description of reality when approaching the Planck scale.
-This stimulated the search for a unifying \emph{theory of everything} which has introduced many valuable candidates; among these, it is worth mentioning String Theory, Loop Quantum Gravity, Causal Dynamical Triangulations, Modified Dispersion Relations (MDR), and Doubly Special Relativity (DSR).
-All these models predict a minimum measurable length which is typically proportional to the Planck length $\mathcal{O}(\ell_{p})$, where $\ell_{p}\sim10^{-35}$ m.
-Such a constraint on the minimum measurable length necessarily requires a modification of the Heisenberg Uncertainty Principle (HUP), which goes by the name of Generalized Uncertainty Principle (GUP) (see Refs. \cite{Kempf:1994su,noncom2,noncom3,bis,quar,ses,ong,set,ot,dieci,qft,qft4,plenio2,Das:2009hs,Das:2010sj} and therein for a comprehensive overview of the subject).\\
+This stimulated the search for a consistent theory of quantum gravity that has led to the emergence of several promising candidates; among them, it is worth mentioning string theory, loop quantum gravity, causal dynamical triangulations, modified dispersion relations and doubly special relativity (DSR).
+All these models predict a minimal measurable length which is typically proportional to the Planck length $\mathcal{O}(\ell_{p})$, where $\ell_{p}\sim10^{-35}$ m.
+Such a constraint on the minimal measurable length necessarily requires a modification of the Heisenberg uncertainty principle (HUP), which goes by the name of generalized uncertainty principle (GUP) (see Refs. \cite{Kempf:1994su,noncom2,noncom3,bis,quar,ses,ong,set,ot,dieci,qft,qft4,plenio2,ourplb,ourprd,Das:2009hs,Das:2010sj,rnd,rnd2} and therein for a comprehensive overview of the subject).
+The incompatibility between the absence of a fundamental limit to the spatial resolution as conveyed by the HUP and the presence of gravity has been originally put forward in the context of superstring scattering processes at Planckian energies~\cite{gener}.
+However, similar results can also be achieved in many other different scenarios, for instance when dealing with gedanken experiments involving micro~\cite{gener2} and macro~\cite{gener3} black holes, thus further corroborating the intrinsic relevance of gravitationally-induced deformations of the standard quantum mechanical scheme.